 The last Mongol ruler, Abu Sa’id , died without an heir which led to the Ilkhanid state’s disintegration into small sultanates.
 The next state in the territory of Azerbaijan, in the 1330s, was that of the Jalayirids, who ruled Iraq, western Persia, and most of Azerbaijan.
 The Jalayirid Sultanate lasted about fifty years.
 The first Jalayirid ruler was Hasan Buzurg (d.
 1356) who reined over Azerbaijan from 1360 to 1374 during a refreshing period of peace and stability.

-Peace only being within the region for a short period of time, Tamerlane (Amir Timur) launched a devastating invasion of Azerbaijan in the 1380s, and temporarily incorporated Azerbaijan into his vast domain that spanned much of Eurasia.
+However, peace was only prevalent within the region for a short period of time.
+In the 1380s, Tamerlane (Amir Timur) launched a devastating invasion of Azerbaijan.
+He succeeded in temporarily incorporated Azerbaijan into his vast domain that spanned much of Eurasia.
 Azerbaijan experienced social unrest and religious strife during this period due to sectarian conflict.

 Relationship with Iran